School of Cinema & Media Arts

-The 558 Alumni Network is an independent professional association for alumni of Biola University in the entertainment & creative industries.
+The 558 Alumni Network is an independent professional association for alumni of Biola University in the entertainment and creative industries.
 Members work in film, television, music, theatre, photography, video games, design, advertising, brand management, interactive, new media and other related fields.
 Seniors are invited to participate in 558 activities to help guide their transition from college to career.
-Participation in 558 after graduation is contingent open an application to 558.
+Participation in 558 after graduation is contingent upon an application to 558.

 Substitution or Waiver of Course Requirements

 Under special circumstances waivers or substitutions are granted.
-Contact the Office of Cinema and Media Arts.
+Contact the Office of Cinema & Media Arts.
 Waivers require demonstrated competence in all areas of a course and must be supported by the instructor of the course.
 Substitutions are considered on a case by case basis.
 All course waivers and substitutions must be approved by the Dean.

-Acceptance of Transfer Units
+Acceptance of Transfer Credits

 Minimum Grade Point Average Requirements

 A minimum grade of C must be earned in all required and prerequisite courses in order to progress to the next course level.
 Students may attempt to improve a grade lower than a C only one time by registering and retaking the specific course.
-Departmental approval is required in order to retake a School of Cinema and Media Arts (CNMA) course.
+Departmental approval is required in order to retake a School of Cinema & Media Arts (CNMA) course.
 In addition, a minimum grade point average of C must be achieved to earn all cinematic arts degrees.
 Students who do not satisfy the degree requirement after repeating a class or maintain the minimum grade point average will be disqualified from the program.

-Associate Professors: Schmidt, Swain, Tucker, Yamada
+Associate Professors: Hope, Schmidt, Steffen

-Assistant Professors: Steffen, Vang
+Assistant Professors: Vang

 Emeritus Professor: Nash